campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

   <span class="titleImageCaption text--secondary">XC3's dedication to its grim world and mature characters make the stakes feel real, rather than contrived.</span>
 </div>

 Let's talk about Xenoblade Chronicles 2, this game's predecessor, for a second.
 Xenoblade Chronicles 2's critical reception was divisive in many respects, but one common criticism was that the game was "too anime".
-Even though <text-with-tooltip :tooltip="'It implies that anime is inherently childish and silly.
-Yes, anime meant for children and teens can be silly and obnoxious, but anime exists for many demographics.
-There are hundreds of anime shows that are thoughtful, mature, and nuanced.'">I take issue with this phrase,</text-with-tooltip> I mostly agree with the sentiment: despite Xenoblade 2's attempts to establish a complex narrative that spans multiple universes, its efforts are undermined by the game's proclivity for [fanservice](https://gintendo-namer.squarespace.com/articles/2018/2/5/xenoblade-the-sjw-article), [penis jokes](https://www.youtube.com/watch?v=XMBRC1dHALY), [accidental boob touching](https://www.youtube.com/watch?v=kc-u936MOB4), and [ridiculous-looking outfits](https://static.wikia.nocookie.net/xenoblade/images/6/64/XC2_Pyra_artwork.png/revision/latest/scale-to-width-down/1000?cb=20171110014440).
-This is made worse by a shoddy North American localization and some <text-with-tooltip :tooltip="'Allegedly, the terrible performances are due to the voice actors and actresses being rushed, as well as being given little/no direction as to the appropriate tone for a scene.
-I can believe that.'">absolutely *terrible* voice acting performances</text-with-tooltip>, which ensures that any attempts at humor land with a thud.
+Even though I take issue with <text-with-tooltip :tooltip="'It implies that anime is inherently childish and silly, which is simply not true.'">this phrase</text-with-tooltip>, I mostly agree with the sentiment: despite Xenoblade 2's attempts to establish a complex narrative that spans multiple universes, its efforts are undermined by the game's proclivity for [fanservice](https://gintendo-namer.squarespace.com/articles/2018/2/5/xenoblade-the-sjw-article), [penis jokes](https://www.youtube.com/watch?v=XMBRC1dHALY), [accidental boob touching](https://www.youtube.com/watch?v=kc-u936MOB4), and [ridiculous-looking outfits](https://static.wikia.nocookie.net/xenoblade/images/6/64/XC2_Pyra_artwork.png/revision/latest/scale-to-width-down/1000?cb=20171110014440).
+This is made worse by a shoddy North American localization and some <text-with-tooltip :tooltip="'Allegedly, the terrible performances are due to the voice actors being rushed, as well as being given little direction as to the appropriate tone for a scene.'">absolutely *terrible*</text-with-tooltip> voice acting performances, which ensures that any attempts at humor land with a thud.

 I'm not here to shame people for enjoying sexiness and silliness, but for a series like Xenoblade Chronicles, scenes like this are incongruous with the seriousness of the game's conflict.
 Is this an epic sci-fi novel, or a harem-style romantic comedy?